Master's Program in Geneva

 - Microeconomic Theory, Macro & Monetary Economics3 CH / 4 ECTS

+This course is an introduction to principles of economic analysis, economic institutions, and issues of economic policy.
+Emphasis will be placed on the allocation of resources and distribution of income through price systems.
+The course will also focus on aggregative economics, including national income, monetary and fiscal policy, and international trade.
 Students develop simple graphical and mathematical models of decision-making by individual economic agents: consumers, workers, and businesses.
 They analyze interactions between these agents in product and factor markets, using concepts of market demand, supply, and equilibrium.
 Additionally, the course explores how GDP, inflation, unemployment and other macroeconomic aggregates are measured in practice and also focuses on short-run (business-cycle) fluctuations, as well as fiscal and monetary policies.

 This seminar provides students with the tools necessary for simulating a portfolio and evaluating investments, including stocks, bonds, options and commodities.
 Additionally, it presents a systematic methodology for constructing efficient portfolios and evaluating portfolio performance.
 Students gain an understanding of the principles of risk and return and diversification, through the analysis of investments and portfolios.